Damoy/Microservices-ecosystem/status.md

 - create an object > "create-object"<br>
 - delete an object > "delete-object"<br>
 - edit all object attributes > "edit-object-all"<br>
 - edit an object > "edit-object-attribute"<br>
+- consult an object > "consult-object"<br>

 DONE messages:<br>
 - object has been created > "object-created"<br>
 - object has been deleted > "object-deleted"<br>
-- all object attributes has ben edited > "object-all-edited"<br>
+- all object attributes has been edited > "object-all-edited"<br>
 - object attribute has been edited > "object-attribute-edited"<br>
+- an object has been consulted > "object-consulted"<br>

 # Simplifications
 1. No data crypting on the network